Kicking & Screaming: Platform Pedals for Bike Touring / Bikepacking

 Pedals and shoes have taken up a bit of research time recently.
 For all my past mountain biking exploits and previous travels I’ve passionately ridden SPDs, with clipless pedals as they are oddly dubbed.
 Not this time.
 Here is some minutiae regarding my foray into platforms and bike travel shoes.

+Update: Make sure to check out our more recent big roundup of Flat Pedals for Bike Touring and Bikepacking.
 I’ve been something of an advocate for clipless in the past.
 I love the metallic snap as your foot couples with the bike, and is automatically locked in the ideal position.
 I love the efficiency of using the upward pull to attack hills, and the certitude that your feet will stay in place when bounding down rock-strewn single track.
 After swearing I would faithfully holdfast the camp of clipless pedals, here I am waving it goodbye.

 On our last tour I burdened myself with a pair of light hikers, a pair of SPDs and a pair of Chacos.
 That’s a lot of footwear to lug on a bike and it’s pretty ridiculous to travel with half a closet’s worth of shoes.
 I’m not going to pamper myself with plush comfort in Africa, so it’s time to pair down, literally.
 Realistically, we are attempting to travel in a slightly more minimalist fashion, so it’s imperative that I make the switch and get comfortable riding flats, for the sake of space.

 UPDATE: After this, read the 7,500 km review

 As I started looking into flats, I wanted to make sure they would perform well and hold up on a rugged trip.
 I had a list of features that were crucial:

 1. Chromoly spindles with sealed bearings and proven toughness.